kpavel/openwhisk-light/README.md

 **OpenWhisk-Light (OWL)** is a lightweight runtime surfacing the standard OpenWhisk API and designed to run OpenWhisk actions on a local Docker engine, typically at the edge of the network (e.g., on IoT gateways), while using a centralized OpenWhisk cloud service as a 'master' repository and catalog of actions.

 **NOTICE**: OWL is an early prototype, not suitable for production use.
-The intention is to consider contributing it to Apache OpenWhisk once it becomes a bit more mature.

 ## Motivation and Approach